NixOS/nix-pills/pills/02-install-on-your-running-system.md

 We learned some new concepts like profiles and channels.
 In particular, with profiles we're able to manage multiple generations of a composition of packages, while with channels we're able to download binaries from `nixos.org`.

 The installation put everything under `/nix`, and some symlinks in the Nix user home.
-That's because every user is able to install and use software in her own environment.
+That's because every user is able to install and use software in their own environment.

 I hope I left nothing uncovered so that you think there's some kind of magic going on behind the scenes.
 It's all about putting components in the store and symlinking these components together.